Global Presence

-Georgia Tech-Europe
+Georgia Tech-Lorraine

-The Georgia Tech-Europe (GTE) campus offers year-round undergraduate and graduate degree programs.
+Georgia Tech-LorraineThe Georgia Tech-Lorraine (GTL) campus offers year-round undergraduate and graduate degree programs.

-GTE is also the site of a unique joint international laboratory – the Georgia Tech -CNRS IRL 2958 – between Georgia Tech and the French National Center for Scientific Research (CNRS).
-The Institut Lafayette, a center for innovation in optoelectronics was inaugurated in 2015, completing Georgia Tech's goal of establishing a European base for academics, research, and innovation.
+Founded in 1990, Georgia Tech’s European campus, located in historic Metz, France, is a 90-minute train ride from Paris via high-speed train.
+Georgia Tech-Lorraine provides students from around the world the opportunity to obtain a Georgia Tech degree by taking courses taught in English by Georgia Tech faculty assigned to the campus.
+GTL is also the site of a unique joint international laboratory – the UMI 2958 GT-CNRS – between Georgia Tech and the French National Center for Scientific Research (CNRS).
+The Institut Lafayette, a center for innovation in optoelectronics was inaugurated in 2015, completing Georgia Tech’s goal of establishing a European base for academics, research, and innovation.

 Georgia Tech-Shenzhen

-The School of Electrical and Computer Engineering offers qualified students enrolled at Georgia Tech the opportunity to pursue their master's degree in Shenzhen, China.
+Georgia Tech-ShenzhenThe School of Electrical and Computer Engineering offers qualified students enrolled at Georgia Tech the opportunity to pursue their master’s degree in Shenzhen, China.

-On December 2, 2016, Georgia Tech, Tianjin University and Shenzhen government signed a 3-party agreement to establish a Georgia Tech Tianjin University Shenzhen Institute (GTSI).
+Courses are taught in English by Georgia Tech faculty assigned to the Chinese campus which is located in one of the fastest-growing cities of Asia, a technological epicenter sometimes referred to as the Silicon Valley of China.
+Surrounding SZVUP, is the Shenzhen High-Tech Industrial Park, housing numerous multinational companies where Georgia Tech-Shenzhen students can pursue co-op or internship opportunities within walking distance of their classrooms.
+On December 2, 2016, Georgia Tech, Tianjin University, and the Shenzhen government signed a 3-party agreement to establish a Georgia Tech Tianjin University Shenzhen Institute (GTSI).
 Leveraging the education and research expertise of Georgia Tech and Tianjin University, the high-tech and innovative environment of Shenzhen, GTSI aims to become a world-class institution with strong support from the Shenzhen government.
 Financial resources provided by the Shenzhen government include land, buildings, startup funding, annual subsidy, as well as research center support.

 Latin America Center